mitsuba-renderer/drjit/docs/textures.rst

 data into a CUDA texture object that is no longer directly accessible to Dr.Jit.
 This makes methods such as :py:func:`.tensor()
 <drjit.cuda.Texture2f.tensor>` and :py:func:`.value()
-<drjit.cuda.Texture2f.value>` rather expensive, since they must undo the
+<drjit.cuda.Texture2f.value>` rather expensive, since they must copy the
-conversion.
+texture data from the CUDA object back into memory.

 If you desire access to a hardware-accelerated texture *and* at the same time retain the tensor representation, specify ``migrate=False``